- Guilmon gets a whole bunch roaming around Takato's school in the second episode.

 - Anything involving MarineAngemon.

 - During one of Takato's early confrontations with Rika, Guilmon asks if the two of them are going to fight.
 Takato quickly denies this, giving the excuse of "She's a girl!
 And she'd kick my butt."

-- Takato comes home after a particularly exhausting afternoon with Jeri.
+- Takato comes home after a particularly exhausting (and confusing) conversation with Jeri.

-Takato: *yelling through the house* Dad, why are girls crazy?
+Takato: *yelling through the house* Mom, Dad, why are girls crazy?

 Takato's mom: *yelling* They're not! *under her breath* Their husbands make them that way.